Azure/azure-iot-sdks/c/iothub_client/devdoc/requirement_docs/blob_requirements.md

 Design considerations: Blob_UploadFromSasUri will break the souce into 4MB blocks.
 These blocks have the IDs starting from 000000 and ending with 049999 (potentially).
     Note: the URL encoding of the BASE64 of these numbers is the same as the BASE64 representation (therefore no URL encoding needed)
-Blocks are uploaded serially by "Put block" REST API.
+Blocks are uploaded serially by "Put Block" REST API.
 After all the blocks have been uploaded, a "Put Block List" is executed.

 **SRS_BLOB_02_017: [** `Blob_UploadFromSasUri` shall copy from `SASURI` the hostname to a new const char\* **]** **SRS_BLOB_02_018: [** `Blob_UploadFromSasUri` shall create a new `HTTPAPI_EX_HANDLE` by calling `HTTPAPIEX_Create` passing the hostname. **]**